RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

       #SBATCH --tmp=180G                 # requesting 180 GB (1 GB = 1,024 MB) local scratch
       #SBATCH --constraint=fastscratch   # requesting nodes with a lot of space in /tmp

-   Folow the above (job type 2) submit script example to:
+   Follow the above (job type 2) submit script example to:

    | - at job start explicitly copy input files from DFS/CRSP to :tt:`$TMPDIR`
    | - at job end explicitly copy output files from :tt:`$TMPDIR` to DFS/CRSP